franciscocgue/my-journey/README.md

 <li>Project can be easily extended: multiplayer, saving scores to DB, AI & single player, etc.</li>
 </ul>

-<p>The idea is to use this project as a way to leatrn, get familiar or improve, among others, the following items:</p>
+<p>The idea is to use this project as a way to learn, get familiar or improve, among others, the following items:</p>

 <ul>
 <li>TypeScript</li>